 In 15 months, Dropbox grew from 100,000 users to 4 million users.

-You can leverage these tools to make your marketing produce great results.
-Every content marketing strategy you initiate requires a product improvement, and social engagement.
+You can leverage these tools to help your marketing produce great results.
+Every content marketing strategy you initiate requires a product improvement and social engagement.
 This is the social engagement chart for top UK stores:

 Step #3: The Growth Hacker

 “A Growth Hacker is someone whose true north is growth.” – Sean Ellis, Grandfather of Growth Hacking.

 A person whose primary focus and passion pushes a metric through use of a testable and scalable methodology.

 The growth hacker’s assignment is to use different techniques that are geared towards extracting insights for pulling in users.
 “Pulling” as it’s used here, tells us that content marketing is an integral part of growth hacking.
 Attract potential customers by persuading them to come to you and they’ll grow to trust you.

 A growth hacker must be able to funnel new customers into the relationship pyramid, in order to reduce or totally eliminate the objections that would keep them from buying again and again.

 Profile of a growth hacker: Before I show you what the profile looks like, here’s a brief on the massive growth rate experienced by start-ups: A few weeks ago, Techcrunch announced that AppVirality, an Indian startup that develops simple and feature-rich user apps, had raised $465,000 in seed funding.

 As more and more apps, tools and software are developed and used to help their efforts, growth hackers will become even more important to online media businesses as well as to tech start-ups.